tendermint/tendermint/docs/spec/reactors/consensus/proposer-selection.md

     A(V) = -sum(VP(i) for i in {v1,..,vn})

-Curent implementation uses a penalty factor of 0.125, so the initial priority for a newly added validator is:
+Curent implementation uses a penalty factor of 1.125, so the initial priority for a newly added validator is:

-    A(V) = -1.125 * P
+    A(V) ~ -1.125 * P

+1.125 was chosen because it provides a small punishment that is efficient to calculate.
+See [here](https://github.com/tendermint/tendermint/pull/2785#discussion_r235038971) for more details.

 If we consider the validator set where p3 has just been added: